Novgor0d/CDE2310_G11/Mechanical Subsystems/README.md

 **Assembly Step 3: Mount Flywheel Launcher Assembly**
 - Mount the JGB37-520 motors onto the launcher platform using M2×15 and M4×15 screws.
 - Attach the 30-tooth motor gear to the motor shaft.
-- Wrap the flywheel with 8 rubber bands each to increase friction.
+- Wrap each flywheel with 8 rubber bands each to improve traction.
 - Slide the 3D printed shaft through the flywheel and secure it so the 12-tooth flywheel gear meshes precisely with the motor gear (gear ratio 30:12).
 - Insert the ball holder platform from above
 - Extend the third platform layer by attaching M3×20 hex standoffs to the existing mounting holes.